zerodep/bpmn-middleware/docs/API.md

 **Request query (case insensetive):**

+All query parameters will be passed to `engine.environment.settings`.

 - `autosaveEngineState`: force autosave engine state, any value will do, or `false` to disable auto save engine state
 - `idleTimeout`: idle timeout delay, positive number of milliseconds or as ISO 8601 duration.
 Defaults to 60s if `sync` instruction
 - `sync`: run until end instruction, any value will do, or `false` to disable, fails run and returns 504 if not completed within idle timeout
+- `[string]: any`: any other query parameters

 **Request body:**